GoogleCloudPlatform/k8s-cloudkms-plugin/README.md

 * KMS Plugin will share the security context of the underlying GCE VM.
 At the time of this writing (Feb 2019), this is the best option for configuring CloudKMS Plugin on GCE (when compared with creating a dedicated
 Service Account for the plugin and making the exported service account key available to the plugin).
-Even though a dedicated service account would allow us to comply with the principle of least privilege by delegating only CloudKMS permissions, doing so breaks the threat model of KMS Plugin since this forces us to store the exported service account key on disk.
-Therefore, attackers in possession of the offline image of a K8S Master could decrypt the content of etcd by leveraging the service account stored on the same image.
+Even though a dedicated service account would allow us to comply with the principle of least privilege (by delegating only CloudKMS permissions), doing so breaks the threat model of KMS Plugin since this forces us to store the exported service account key on disk.
+Therefore, attackers in possession of an offline image of a K8S Master, could decrypt the content of etcd by leveraging the service account stored on the same image.
 How does GCE's service account avoid this issue?
 GCE's service accounts request their tokens at runtime from GCE's metadata.
 Therefore, tokens do need to be stored on disk.
 Note that GKE Security team is working on an approach where we will be able to create workload specific service account without the drawback of exporting key malarial to disk (stay tuned).

-* CloudKMS Keys will be created in the same project where Kubernetes clusters run-this is just to keep things simple, but there is not hard requirement for this.
+* CloudKMS Keys will be created in the same project where Kubernetes clusters run - this is just to keep things simple, but there is no hard requirement for this.
 On the contrary, in production environments, we recommend to separate key management from cluster management, thus conforming to the principle of separation of duties.

 Before proceeding, I recommend setting the following environment variables (adjust them to your environment):